TheOtherRolesAU/TheOtherRoles/README.md

 - Copy an impostor or neutral: die
 - Copy Spy or Swapper: become a crewmate
 - Copy any other crewmate role: Become their double with the same abilities.
 (It will be an exact copy **at the time of the meeting**.
 E.g. if the engineer has already used their fix, the doppelganger will not have a fix.
 If the security guard has e.g. 3 screws left, the doppelganger will also have 3 screws, that they can use separately.
-If the medic has used their shield, the doppelganger cannot distribute another shield, but becomes a second medic for the shieled player)
+If the medic has used their shield, the doppelganger cannot distribute another shield, but becomes a second medic for the shielded player)
 - The medic doppelganger cannot shield the original medic, the other way around is possible.
 (Cyclic shields would be overpowered)
 - The doppelganger can be guessed for both roles!